tripleten-wd-brazil/pdv/README.md

 - Register and save the order;
 - Filter products depending upon the category;

-This project is shared between different cohorts from Practicum's course.
+This project is shared between different cohorts from Tripleten's course.
 So, each of them will have a dedicated and separate branch.

 ## Phases of Development